The Executive Officers are listed by position

 Jennifer is most fulfilled when helping people to grow professionally.
 Having worked in a full variety of roles in the disability employment field since 1996, she has the vision and ability to nurture relationships with both individuals, community partners and employers to lead to long term success.Jennifer is proud to work for CO DVR where she has been employed since 2000.
 Over the past years, she worked as a counselor in the Steamboat and surrounding mountain areas, a Supervisor for the Mountain District, and a Regional Manager.
 She currently manages the Self-Employment, Supported Employment and the Business Outreach Programs for DVR.
 She serves on the SILC and the Rural Consortium Workforce Boards.
 She is lucky enough to live in Steamboat Springs with her husband and dog, thoroughly enjoying this mountain environment with regular hiking, camping, paddle boarding and anything else that the day may bring.

 James “Joe” Triplett

-Before moving to Colorado, James “Joe” Triplett served on the Statewide Independent Living Council (SILC) in Oklahoma for two (2), three-year terms; he learned a lot from this experience.
+James Triplett is known as Joe.
+Before moving to Colorado, Joe served on the Statewide Independent Living Council (SILC) in Oklahoma for two (2), three-year terms; he learned a lot from this experience.
 He learned about independent living (IL) and Oklahoma’s specific needs.
 While in Oklahoma he also served as the State President on the National Federation of the Blind for three (3) years and as First Vice-President for ten (10) years.
 Currently he is on the Governor’s Colorado Advisory Council (CAC) with people with disabilities.
-He Co-Chairs the Council and serves on the ADA, Executive, and Parking Education Committees.James “Joe” joined Colorado SILC in 2015, and will be starting his second term in 2017.
+He Co-Chairs the Council and serves on the ADA, Executive, and Parking Education Committees.
+Joe joined Colorado SILC in 2015, and is starting his second term this fall.
 He is currently serving on the Strategic Planning, Retreat, and Membership Committees.
 He believes strongly in all five (5) core services that ILs provide including advocacy and transitioning people out of nursing homes.
 He looks forward to learning much more during his tenure on CO SILC.
-James “Joe” is committed to actively participating on the Council and making a difference in the lives of individuals with disabilities.
+Joe is committed to actively participating on the Council and making a difference in the lives of individuals with disabilities.

 Bill Wood moved to Colorado in the fall of 2015, after living in Alaska for over 40 years.
 While in Alaska, Bill owned a management consultant firm that provided human resource, strategic planning, and organizational development consulting and training services to clients throughout Alaska & the Pacific Northwest.
 Many of his clients were organizations that provided services to people with disabilities.Following a 2001 automobile accident, Bill had to close his consulting practice.
 Shortly thereafter he was hired as Director of Human Resources by Access Alaska, a very large Center for Independent Living based in Anchorage.“Although I had relatives with various disabilities, and a mom who for years worked with children who had developmental disabilities, until my accident I never really knew or understood the emotional, physical, and mental challenges people with disabilities had to deal with.
 Now I both know AND understand we must individually and collectively find the courage, patience, and commitment to deal with personal and political prejudice while trying to handle basic activities of daily living.”
 Bill is currently the SILC Chairman of the Youth Committee.
 He and his wife Kathy live in New Castle.